lsaravia/Clusters/README.md

     SP: the clusters are formed by the different values and also separated by 0

 * **outputType**
     * if null all the clusters sizes for all species are given.
+The first row is the spanning species and total abundance of it, if there is no spanning species 0 0 is returned.
+Then species and cluster size.

     * If max 4 pairs are returned :
                                     species_number, max_cluster_size,
                                     species_number, total_number_clusters